 I had an exciting visit to Davidson College today!
-I was really impressed and decided Davidson was definitely one of my future preferences for college.

 After talking about applications and financial aid we headed off with our tour guide (Mary, she was very kind, funny, and informative).
 Mary showed us around some of the historic buildings at Davidson, talked about her own path through college, told us about old Davidson traditions, and where the students ate and slept.
 She said that 25% of the students at Davidson were athletes, but they still roomed, ate, and socialized with the rest of the campus.